Apple Almond Galette

 - Beat the egg with 1 tablespoon of water and brush some of the mixture on the dough for a beautiful golden baked pastry.
 Sprinkle dough with the cinnamon sugar mixture, to your liking.
+Then sprinkle on course sugar for more texture and a bit more sweetness (optional).
 Bake for about 30 minutes, or until the crust is beautifully browned and the apples are bubbling a bit.
 Transfer galette from oven to a cooling rack.

-- Once drizzle hardens, slice galette into individual pieces and serve.
+- Once glaze hardens, slice galette into individual pieces and serve.
 This is best eaten on the day it's baked, while still warm, or at room temperature.

 For the pastry, keep the butter chunks in the fridge until you're ready to use it.

 Apple almond portion of recipe was heavily adapted from Cooking Light magazine, March 2002.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 679Total Fat: 33gSaturated Fat: 19gTrans Fat: 1gUnsaturated Fat: 11gCholesterol: 103mgSodium: 450mgCarbohydrates: 91gFiber: 4gSugar: 50gProtein: 7g